Brother KR830 refurbished in May 2024

 2. Clean/wipe the visible dirt from all parts.

 3. Remove the retaining bar (metal strip sitting on top of the needles).
-Push it on the side until the other end shows up, and then pull completely out.
+Push it in from one side until the other end shows up on another side, and then pull completely out.
 The manual should mention the retaining bar in the section about needle replacement.
 If you have a long-tail brush, insert it into the channel for the retaining bar and clean the gunk out of there.
 DO NOT RUN THE CARRIAGE ON THE NEEDLE BED UNTIL YOU INSERT A RETAINING BAR WITH THE NEW SPONGE BAR.
 I have a separate blog post dedicated to the retaining and sponge bars and how to clean/refurbish/restore them.

 4. After the sponge bar is out, remove all needles, clean/wipe them, and inspect.
 I visually inspect if there is deep rust (if there is just shallow rust – I gently polish the needles with fine sandpaper), and obvious bends.
 Wipe all the needles while inspecting them.
-Check if the latches move freely back and forth and do not stick (sticky latches can lead to incorrectly formed stitches, especially to tucked stitches).
+Check if the latches move freely back and forth and do not stick (sticky latches can lead to incorrectly formed stitches, especially tucked stitches).
+This is the first round of inspecting needles.
+The second is by knitting on them (this is why I knit on the full bed, not just a small swatch, to make sure all needles form correct stitches).

-5. Vacuum the needle bed from the top (simply run the narrowest attachment your vacuum has over the needle bed).
-If you are brave, and if the machine has them, unscrew the top plastic panels, detach all the plastic components from the machine’s front panel, and vacuum underneath.
+5. I vacuum the needle bed from the top (simply run the narrowest attachment your vacuum has over the needle bed).
+I unscrew the top plastic panels, detach all the plastic components from the machine’s front panels, and vacuum underneath.
+If you are brave, do the same: it is not as hard as it seems.

 7. While the panels are out of the way, check if the punchcard reading mechanism moves freely.
 Often, those gunk up too (or freeze simply due to time) and need to be cleaned.
 There are video resources available online on how to clean the punchcard reading mechanism.
 However, I do not recommend disassembling the punchcard mechanism completely without trying less drastic measures (like simply spraying with Kroil oil and cleaning with wipes and Q-tips).
 It is often not even needed to go that deep, and the error of assembling those intricate mechanisms back happens quite often.

 12. Insert a refurbished or new retaining bar with the new sponge.
 (Read my other blog post on how to clean/refurbish/restore them.)
-I will soon have some sponges and complete retaining bars in my store.
-Make sure the retaining bar is inserted correctly (with the spongy part touching the needles and the retaining bar being on TOP of the needles)
+Make sure the retaining bar is inserted correctly (with the spongy part touching the needles and the retaining bar being on TOP of the needles).
+If you bought a brand new retaining bar assembly (metal+sponge), make sure the width of it is the same as the original retaining bar.

 13. Put together all large plastic pieces (covers, boxes, and lids) if you removed them for cleaning.